Scientific Name: Falco biarmicus

 The lanner falcon does not build its own nest; instead, it lays its eggs in the nests of other birds of prey while they are away.

 Lanner falcons are known for their speed and agility when flying, a skill needed by all birds of prey to survive.

-STATUS: The Lanner falcon is listed as of Least Concern by the International Union for Conservation of Nature (IUCN).
+The lanner falcon is listed as of Least Concern by the International Union for Conservation of Nature (IUCN).

-HABITAT: The Lanner falcon resides in Africa, southeast Europe, and in some regions of western Asia.
+The lanner falcon resides in Africa, southeast Europe, and in some regions of western Asia.